 During this first session, your therapist will likely ask you some questions about your mental health history, your reasons for seeking therapy, and your goals for treatment.

-They will probably also ask about any previous treatments or therapies you have tried, so that they can get a sense of what has and hasn’t been helpful for you in the past.
+They will probably also ask about any previous treatments or therapies you have tried so that they can get a sense of what has and hasn’t been helpful for you in the past.

 Your therapist may ask about your current support system and any coping strategies you use to manage stress or difficult emotions, and ask you to identify what the current stressors or challenges are in your life.

-It's not unusual to come away from the first session feeling like you haven't 'got started' yet, but this initial discussion is really important to have with your therapist so that they can properly assess your needs and develop and effective treatment plan that is going to be individually tailored to you and your individual goals.
+It's not unusual to come away from the first session feeling like you haven't 'got started' yet, but this initial discussion is really important to have with your therapist so that they can properly assess your needs and develop an effective treatment plan that is going to be individually tailored to you and your individual goals.

 You should, however, have a better sense of what to expect from therapy and, most importantly, whether or not your therapist is a good fit for you.